yaoyao12138/lab-self-hosting-k8s/k3s-install/README.md

 | Machine  | Resource
 |:---------|:--------
-| machine1 | 16 core, 32G memory, 250G disk
+| machine1 | 16 core, 32G memory, 4 1T disks
 | machine2 | 16 core, 64G memory, 250G disk

-* Use machine1 to install Instana databases and NFS service (for tracing spans persistence).
+* Use machine1 to install Instana databases, NFS service (for tracing spans persistence).
 * Use machine2 to install KIND cluster and Instana workloads run on it.

 ![w](architecture.png)

+However, with 209's Pod Anti Affinity change, you can use only one 64G memory machine to run everything on it. k3s is used to reduce the overall footprint and facilitate the single node deployment.

 ## How to run?

-Clone this Git repository to each of your above machines first, then run the `install.sh` to start the installation.
+Clone this Git repository to one machine, then run the `stan.sh` to start the installation.

 Before you install, make sure you define the following settings using environment variables: